Summer School 2026

 • Accommodation

-• Breakfast, lunch, and two coffee breaks per day
+• Breakfast, lunch, dinner and two coffee breaks per day

 • Social activities